BananaAccounting/Africa/RDC/README.md

 # Accounting reports for OHADA-RDC

-The BananaApp creates a report with the following three reports documents:
+The BananaApp creates a report with the following three documents:
 * Balance Sheet
 * Profit/Loss Statement
 * Cash Flow